stuartemiddleton/floraguard_crawler/README.md

 This software is released royalty-free under a creative commons attribution license (CC-BY) open source license included in this repository.

 Software is provided as is with no expectation of support.
-However, you can contact repositary owners (University of Southampton and Royal Botanic Gardens, Kew) at the following email address: {sem03}@soton.ac.uk
+However, you can contact repositary owners (University of Southampton and Royal Botanic Gardens, Kew) at the following email address: {fguard}@soton.ac.uk

 This work can be cited as: